cgrindel/rules_swiftformat/doc/how_it_works.md

 ```

 Since finding and running these commands manually would be tedious, we added a
-`swiftformat_update_all` declaration at the root of the workspace.
+`updatesrc_update_all` declaration at the root of the workspace.
 This will find all of the update
 commands and run them.

 ```sh